zpaq/zpaq/readme.txt

 Libzpaq is an API in C++ that allows applications to compress or decompress ZPAQ formatted data to or from files or objects in memory.
-It consists of a header file (libzpaq.h) that should be #included in the application, and source code (libzpaq.cpp) that should be linked to it.
+It consists of a header file (libzpaq.h) that should be #included in the application, and 2 source code files (libzpaq.cpp and libzpaqo.cpp) that should be linked to it. libzpaqo.cpp is source code for optimizing the 3 default models (fast, mid, max).

 zpipe compresses or decompresses from standard input to standard output.
 It supports 3 compression levels: 1=fast, 2=mid, 3=max